 - After pouring the rice flour cake batter into the pan, cover it with plastic wrap and press/smooth the batter down.
 Then, remove the plastic wrap.
 The plastic wrap prevents it from sticking to your hands.
 Another option is to wet your hands or a spatula to press it down.

-These Vietnamese fried rice flour cakes are often served with a variety of accompaniments that can be tailored to personal preferences.
+These Vietnamese rice cakes are often served with various accompaniments that can be tailored to personal preferences.
 Common sides include pickled vegetables, shredded lettuce and herbs, and a sweet and sour dipping sauce.
-Pickled daikon radishes and carrots provide a tart and salty flavor contrast to the savory cake.
-Fresh herbs like cilantro, mint, and Thai basil add a bright and refreshing note to the dish.
+Pickled daikon radishes and carrots or pickled green papaya provide a tart and salty flavor contrast to the savory cake while giving it a subtle crunch.

 Buying Pre-made Rice Cakes

-Sometimes you can find pre-made rice cakes for bột chiên in the frozen section or refrigerated section of Vietnamese stores.
+If you live close to a large Vietnamese population, you can find pre-made rice cakes for bột chiên in the frozen section or refrigerated section of a Vietnamese grocery store.
 If you live in the DMV (DC, MD, VA) area, you might have some luck finding it at Eden Center in Falls Church, VA.

-Some Asian grocery stores will also carry "bột chiên" flour mix.
-All you have to do is follow the directions on the back of the package to steam.
+Some Asian grocery stores also carry the “bột chiên” flour mix.
+To steam it, follow the directions on the back of the package.

-If you can't find any of these, you can substitute the rice cakes for something else or you can make your own with the recipe in the recipe card 🙂
+If you can’t find any of these, you can substitute the rice cakes for something else.

 Rice Cake Substitutes:

-Bột chiên is an easy, delicious, and versatile dish that is sure to please everyone.
-Whether you are serving it as an appetizer or a main course, this classic Vietnamese fried rice cake will be sure to impress!
+Bột chiên is an easy, delicious, and versatile dish that will please everyone.
+Whether you are serving it as an appetizer or a main course, this classic Vietnamese fried rice cake will surely impress!
 So why not give it a try today?

 Ingredients